-In this case it looks like not only the ketone has reacted, but also the ester, because the ester $-OCH_3$ isn't there any more.
-CH_3Li will certainly react with esters-not as fast as with ketones, which is surely what Sydney was relying on for selectivity, but they will react.
-In fact, as we talked about in class, once an ester has reacted once with an alkyllithium it is difficult to prevent it from reacting again:
+In this case it looks like not only the ketone has reacted, but also the ester, because the ester $-OCH_3$ isn't there any more. $CH_3Li$ will certainly react with esters-not as fast as with ketones, which is surely what you would rely on for selectivity in this reaction, but they will react.
+In fact, once an ester has reacted once with an alkyllithium it is difficult to prevent it from reacting again:

-Presumably, this could happen if Sydney had accidentally added too much CH_3Li .
+Presumably, this could happen if you accidentally added too much $CH_3Li$ .
 So is the NMR spectrum consistent with this other product?